bingyanglin/tangle-analyzer.py/README.md

 This tool is used to analyze tangle data.

-It can be integrated with IOTA nodes and Chrnoicle nodes to perform online filtering, patern matching, and garph building, with GUI.
+It can be integrated with IOTA nodes and Chronicle nodes to perform online filtering, pattern matching, and graph building, with GUI.

 Also this tool can be used for complicated analysis (e.g., search for a specific pattern in huge IOTA historical data.)